jsaelhof/movie-picker/README.md

 - DB.
 Hook up to a real db?
 Mongo?
 - DB.
 Look at graphql/react query?
 - Probably no need to be returning the full list when endpoint requests complete.
 Just success is fine since ei'm not using the responses.
 Although I might be able to use the response to prevent the flashing of the list as it updates after a change.
+- Data migration: Add IMDB to all movies
 - ~~Switch DB's so we can have more than one list~~
 - ~~Rebuild the pick endpoint to build a list of conditions to satisfy for each movie.~~
 - ~~Adding.
 Keep date added so I can sort it that way.~~